Strategic Marketing Plan | Logo Refresh | Marketing

 After a review of the logo, signage and branding collateral, ROBOT found opportunities to make some improvements to the branding standards to help with visibility and consistency.
 Recommendations were made on ways the emergency room could add branded elements to the building, both inside and out.
 Direction was also provided to refresh the logo, and a style guide was created to help solidify the color scheme and graphic treatments intended for use on advertising and marketing collateral.

-To increase daily patient count and showcase the ER as the first choice for families in the areas around the Quarry, ROBOT launched a targeted direct mail series, a magazine for new residents in the area and an ongoing social media strategy.
+To increase daily patient count and showcase the ER as the first choice for families in the areas around the Quarry, ROBOT launched a targeted direct mail marketing series, a magazine for new residents in the area and an ongoing social media marketing strategy.
 These campaigns focused on education about the brand and the facility’s services.
 The goal was to saturate the target audience to keep the facility top of mind in an emergency situation.

-A series of postcard campaigns was targeted to homeowners that fit our demographic profile and lived in the neighborhoods close to the facility.
+A series of direct mail postcard campaigns was targeted to homeowners that fit our demographic profile and lived in the neighborhoods close to the facility.
 These postcards featured recognizable neighborhood families, athletes, and local figures to build a special connection with the audience.
 They also included informative details about specific ER offerings that are not available at other competing clinics and urgent care facilities.
 A map was included to show how accessible the Quarry ER is to the target neighborhoods.
-The postcards served to educate and keep the facility top of mind.
+The direct mail postcards served to educate and keep the facility top of mind.

-Upon the heels of the first direct mail series, ROBOT identified a new sub-target audience within the neighborhood families; that of new home owners.
+Upon the heels of the first direct mail campaign, ROBOT identified a new sub-target audience within the neighborhood families; that of new home owners.
 In conjunction with the Metropolitan Methodist Hospital market geographies, this publication served to educate new arrivals to the area about the combined resources of the quick and convenient Quarry ER and full hospital capabilities of the Metropolitan Methodist Hospital.
 The magazines included content which directly addresses the ER’s differentiators, the easily accessible location and guidance about when patients should consider the Quarry ER versus urgent care facilities.
 There were also articles on seasonal safety and wellness tips which were specific to the area (dealing with the Texas heat in the summer, mountain cedar allergies, etc.)

 ROBOT used social media posting and targeting strategies to connect with both target audiences.
 Facebook was selected to reach women falling into a health-conscious category and mothers of all aged children.
-LinkedIn was used to focus on physicians and other healthcare professionals who treat elderly patients and could refer or influence a referral to the Quarry ER.
+LinkedIn ads were used to focus on physicians and other healthcare professionals who treat elderly patients and could refer or influence a referral to the Quarry ER.
 For both groups, the main goal was to increase top of mind awareness and propensity to choose Methodist in an emergency situation.

 “Robot worked very closely with us to understand our business and our organization.
 Their listening, understanding and expertise helped us develop a clear, consistent message to our target audience.
 The result was success in bringing a greater awareness of our services to our community and more growth in patient visits than we were expecting.”